lawrenceevalyn/Olli-game/README.md

 ## To Do

-* update movement tests based on parser actually moving player (i.e., hard-code rooms and destinations into the tests)
 * implement real outputs for parsing of movement commands, so parser passes new movement tests
 * write tests for inventory
 * make sure inventory passes tests